prettymm/project/README.md

 Coding Standards
 --------------
 - Before you do anything else, please make sure you have read this document: [Design Pattern Overview](https://loweproferotech.atlassian.net/wiki/display/IL/Design+Pattern+Overview)
-- Use BEM for Stylus.
+- Use BEM for Stylus
 - 2 spaces as a tab for JS, CSS, CoffeeScript, Stylus, Jade
 - camelCase JS variable/function names
-- Utilize the DRY principle in your code; do not repeat the same code in multiple areas; use stylus & jade mixins, JS functions etc to key code dry
+- Utilize the DRY principle in your code; do not repeat the same code in multiple areas; use stylus & jade mixins, JS functions etc to keep code dry
 - CSS class/id names with dashed format: eg. .c-carousel, .icon-logo, #unique-element
 - If the project must be ADA compliant, make sure that you set up landmarks from the very start
 - Do NOT use browserify and shim in the project.
-See vendor/README.md for details.
+See vendor/README.md for details
-- Stylus files need to be documented so that the style guide can be automatically generated.
+- Stylus files need to be documented so that the style guide can be automatically generated
-- !!IMPORTANT!!
-Markup should be built in modules and CSS classes should reflect the start of a module.
-Consider the following markup, notice that every area where a new module is, it is very distinct.
-Modules are clearly prefixed with `.c-`.
+- Build reusable blocks and utilities; keep the markup meaningful
 ```
 <body>
   <div class="c-header">